Code-the-Dream-School/web-basics-1-week-2-Evdemid/README.md

 This one should be fun(-ish).

-1. Create a wireframe using any tool you choose.
-You should wireframe out the front-page of your personal portfolio page.
+1. Wireframe out the front-page of your personal portfolio page with any tool you choose.
 It should contain links to other pages, maybe some information about yourself, possibly some information about your portfolio.
+Don't worry about color, font, or content yet.
+Just think about the sections you need and a basic layout for the web.

 2. Inside of your forked assignment repository create an issue, called "Wireframe for portfolio" and attach a screenshot of your portfolio front page wireframe to the issue ticket.